Professional Learning Network

 How it Works

-School Leadership Teams will work towards successfully leading the implementation of inclusionary practices in their building by:
+School Leadership Teams are working towards successfully leading the implementation of inclusionary practices in their building by:

 - Scheduling collaboration with their IPP regional coordinator for systems coaching and support with implementation

 - Creating a vision/common commitment statement for inclusionary practices

 - Identifying data for measuring and showing growth related to inclusion

 - Taking responsibility as lead learners in their building

 - Participating in AESD Network IPP professional learning provide to school teams at no cost

 - Planning and leading professional learning with their IPP regional coordinator for all staff

 The IPP Regional Coordinators are supporting their region’s School Leadership Teams with the following services: